Lab Members

 LAB MEMBER (2023-2024)

-Deauna Foster is a senior undergraduate student majoring in Psychology.
+Deauna Foster graduated from SLU in Spring 2024 with a major in Psychology.
 Deauna is interested in doing research on mental health disparities and how these disparities impact minority populations.
 Deauna hopes to learn more about how community-oriented solutions can help those communities.